-- This course meets the requirements of the Teaching Council for second-level school teaching.
+- This programme meets the requirements of the Teaching Council for second-level school teaching.

 Interested in a music degree with a difference?
 Are you dedicated to developing your music skills and knowledge to a high standard as part of a committed team?
 This four-year honours degree programme will allow students to learn and develop a variety of musical skills across three core musical genres: Popular, Classical and Irish Traditional Music.
 These skills include group and solo performance, musicianship, music journalism, songwriting and composition.
 In addition to studies in the history of the three core genres, students will learn about music technology, electroacoustic music, and approaches in music education.